mosmn/Notes/sections/javascript/react/state-props.md

 - The count value is displayed within a paragraph element using JSX.
 - When the button is clicked, the `countUp` method is called, which updates the state and triggers a re-render of the component.
 - Destructuring can also be used to directly access state properties without using `this.state`.
+- In React, it is legal and powerful to pass one component's state down to multiple children components.
+- This allows for the sharing of state among components and ensures that when the state is changed, each child component using that state is automatically re-rendered with the new value.

 It's important to note that the provided example uses class components to handle state.
 State management can also be achieved using functional components with hooks like `useState()`.
 Refer to the [Official React Documentation](https://react.dev/learn#updating-the-screen).